Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 - Quarterstaff
 - Attunement

-**Echo**: Whenever you deal elemental damage to a creature, you can choose to force all creatures within 10 feet of the target to roll a dexterity saving throw or take 2d8 thunder damage, halved on a save.
-Once this effect is used, it cannot be used again until 30 seconds pass.
+**Echo**: Whenever you deal lightning or thunder damage to a creature, you can choose to force up to three creatures within 10 feet of the target to roll a dexterity saving throw or take 2d8 thunder damage, halved on a save.
+Once this effect is used, it cannot be used again until 60 seconds pass.
+The cooldown if this item is reduced by 12 whenever you deal or take lightning or thunder damage.

-**Tempests Servant**: Whenever you deal lightning or thunder damage to a creature, you can choose to knock them prone.
+**Tempests Servant**: Once a turn whenever you deal lightnig or thunder damage, you can choose to blind them if you deal lightning damage, or deafend them if you deal thuder damage.

 **Haste**: The cooldowns of your runes and items are redcued by 6.